sabharsh/Sorting_Geotagged_Images/README.md

 		python main.py

-This will create two files called "images_for_video.csv" and "images_for_poi.csv" which contains the appropriate data.
+This will create two files called "images_for_video.csv" and "images_for_poi.csv" which contain the appropriate data.